-3. A Montessori weaning table can make all the difference in the world at mealtime, especially for children with sensory sensitivities.
+This special table can make all the difference in the world at mealtime, especially for children with sensory sensitivities.
 I only wish I had known about it sooner.
 For more information about the weaning table be sure to check out these posts: Benefits of a Montessori Weaning Table from The Kavanaugh Report and Preparing Montessori Toddler Spaces from Living Montessori Now.

 Sunshine has a weaning table and uses it at every meal.
 This helps her focus on her food and eat it correctly.
 She feels in complete control of her surroundings and can be independent which is something she needs.

 We've found that as the kiddos actually touch and prepare the meals they're more apt to try a bite.
 Dinomite has taught us that it's not just taste that turns him away, most often it's the look, the sound, and sometimes the feel of the food.

 When he prepares a meal he goes all out, as seen in the photos below.
 The night these photos were taken he made homemade bread, chocolate chip cookies, spaghetti with red sauce and meat, and a salad for everyone.

 Princess enjoys cooking almost as much, but is still very anxious about it.
-The night these photos were taken, she was making Chicken and Broccoli Fettuccine Alfredo.
+The night these photos were taken, she was making chicken and broccoli fettuccine alfredo.

 Have I mentioned Dinomite HATES pasta?
 For the longest time he wouldn't even sit at the table with us if we were eating it.
 And now...
 He still won't eat it, but he'll prepare it and sit right next to someone else eating it.
 Cooking has helped him with this.

 For examples and ideas about kid friendly celebrations and "feasts," feel free to check out the posts below.

-7. Sensorial activities outside of mealtime environment have been crucial to Dinomite's success in the eating department.
+Sensorial activities have been crucial to Dinomite's success in the eating department.
 When you take him away from mealtime and from the dining room table, it's as if part of the threat that's usually there, is gone.

 Overall, we've found that the more the kiddos participate in all food related events without pressure, the more likely they are, over time, to decide they want to try something new.
 Since they've all participated in every aspect of a meal, the need to meltdown and/or act out has lessened.
 I'm starting to believe that food isn't as much of an enemy as it used to be!